hyperledger/fabric/docs/source/chaincode_lifecycle.md

 - **Name:** The name that applications will use when invoking the chaincode.
 - **Version:** A version number or value associated with a given chaincodes package.
 If you upgrade the chaincode binaries, you need to change your chaincode version as well.
+Versions may contain any characters, but it is typical to use a format such as `v1.2.3`.
+The version is not checked by the peer, it is only an indicator intended to help organizations coordinate as they update their chaincode logic.
-- **Sequence:** The number of times the chaincode has been defined.
+- **Sequence:** The number of times the chaincode has been defined on a channel.
 This value is an integer, and is used to keep track of chaincode upgrades.
-For example, when you first install and approve a chaincode definition, the sequence number will be 1.
-When you next upgrade the chaincode, the sequence number will be incremented to 2.
+For example, when you first approve and commit a chaincode definition on a channel, the sequence number must be set to 1.
+When you next upgrade the chaincode or update the chaincode definition, increment the sequence number to 2.
+The sequence number is used by the peer to ensure that all organizations stay in sync regarding the chaincode definitions that they approve and commit.
 - **Endorsement Policy:** Which organizations need to execute and validate the transaction output.
 The endorsement policy can be expressed as a string passed to the CLI, or it can reference a policy in the channel config.
 By